Your 10-minute tour

 It's the lime circle at the bottom-center of every screen, or the "Scan a product" button in the lime card.
 First time, your phone will ask for camera permission — say yes.

 Line up the barcode within the four lime corners.
-A scanning line moves up and down — you don't need to tap anything.
-We'll detect it as soon as it's clear.
+A scanning beam pulses across the frame — you don't need to tap anything.
+We detect as soon as it's clear, usually in under a second.

 4. Watch the green flash

-When we detect the barcode, the frame flashes green and a check mark pops up.
-About 300ms later, you're on the result page.
+When we detect the barcode, the frame flashes brighter green and a check mark pops up.
+About 150ms later, you're on the result page.

 📱